-if and only if $\pi_{j,l}(i) \leq \pi_{j,l}(i')$, where $i,i' \in [\![2^{n-j}]\!]$.
+if and only if $\pi_{j,l}(r) \leq \pi_{j,l}(r')$, where $r,r' \in [\![2^{n-j}]\!]$.

-Next we describe how low complexity encoding and decoding of original polar codes \cite{Arikan} can be adopted to accommodate the deterministic polarization 1 described above.
-Note that a memory of size $O(N \log N)$ must be added in order to save the permutations $\pi_{j,l}$ at both the encoder and the decoder prior to communication begins.
+Next we describe how low complexity encoding and decoding of original polar codes \cite{Arikan} can be adapted to accommodate the \textit{deterministic polarization} 1 described above.
+Note that a memory of size $O(N \log N)$ must be added in order to save the permutations $\pi_{j,l}$ at both the encoder and the decoder.
 Since an efficient implementation of the low complexity successive cancellation (SC) decoder of polar codes requires only $O(N)$ space complexity, this means that the space complexity is increased to $O(N \log N)$ which is still \emph{quasi-linear} with $N$.

 The decoding process of polar codes consists of computations of likelihood ratios (LRs) through an $(n+1) \times N$ trellis reflecting the channel polarization operations \cite{Arikan}.
 The LRs at level zero are the channel reliabilities.
-At level $j$ of the decoding terellis, for $j \in [\![n]\!]$, the LR combination operations are done within $2^j$ sub-blocks of length $2^{n-j}$ each.
+At level $j$ of the decoding trellis, for $j \in [\![n]\!]$, the LR combination operations are done within $2^j$ sub-blocks of length $2^{n-j}$ each.
 The sub-blocks are processed successively but within each sub-block the LR combinations are done in parallel.
 The hard decisions on information bits are decided at the level $n+1$ of the trellis, where these hard decisions are propagated back through the trellis.
-The only modification that the deterministic polarization 1 adds on top of this architecture is to apply the permutation $\pi_{j,l}$ to the $l$-th sub-block at level $j$ before processing that sub-block.
+The only modification that the \textit{deterministic polarization} 1 adds on top of this architecture is to apply the permutation $\pi_{j,l}$ to the $l$-th sub-block at level $j$ before processing that sub-block.
 Also, the inverse permutation $\pi_{j,l}^{-1}$ is applied to the hard decisions that are propagated back through the trellis.
 The resulting complexity of these changes will be negligible comparing to $O(N \log N)$ decoding complexity of polar codes.
 Also, since applying a permutation to a sequence can be done in one unit of time, the decoding latency $O(N)$ of polar codes is not affected by this modification.
 Similarly, the encoding process will be modified by invoking $\pi_{j,l}^{-1}$'s accordingly without affecting the total complexity or latency of the encoder.